 The approximately 1000 best students are invited to the second round in March.
 These winners of the first round come from three categories.
 Using the Dutch school system, these are: havo/vwo 5, havo/vwo 4, and havo/vwo 3 or below.
 In the third category a lower score in the first round is needed to get an invitation for the second round than in the second category, and in the second category a lower score is needed than in the first category.
 (The contest problems are the same for all categories.)

 The approximately 130 best students in the second round (again in three categories) are invited to the final, which takes place in September.
 From the winners of the final eventually the teams are selected that represent the Netherlands at three international mathematical contests.
-(Students that don’t have the Dutch nationality, but live in the Netherlands for several years, may be eligible for such a team.)
+Students that don’t have the Dutch nationality, but live in the Netherlands for several years and attend a Dutch school (not an international school), may be eligible for such a team.

 Apart from the individual prizes the schools can also win a prize (the precise rules can be found in the contest regulations (in Dutch)).
 There are four different prizes:

 - The best school overall: the ranking is made based on the sum of the scores of the best two students in each of the three categories.

 - The school with the best young students: the ranking is made based on the sum of the scores of the best five students in the third category (havo/vwo 3 or below).

 - The school with the best girls: the ranking is made based on the sum of the scores of the best two female students in each of the three categories.